ds-102/fa21/grading.md

 We know that we’re still in an unprecedented global pandemic and economic downturn: If you **already use up your 5 slip days** in the semester and you are facing extenuating circumstances or unusual hardship, you can contact us for extra slip days.
 We’re here to help!

-For DSP slip day policies, please refer to the our course Ed site.
+For information on DSP accommodations, please refer to the course Ed site.

 ## Collaboration Policy